Legal Advice Referrals

 Aged Care Justice’s Request of People Referring Matters to Us

-We understand that this is a difficult time for complainants; and that they might not want to discuss their matters in detail with us for various reasons, eg, confidentiality, “referral fatigue”, or the sensitive nature of their concerns.
+We understand that it can be difficult for complainants to reach out for support and that they might not want to discuss their matters in detail with us for various reasons, e.g., confidentiality, referral fatigue, or the sensitive nature of their concerns.

-However, we do ask you to contact us immediately if you are not happy with the law firm we refer you to and we will identify another firm to assist.
+However, we do ask that you contact us immediately if you are not happy with the law firm we refer you to and we will identify another firm to assist.